 - [VLSI-5] ‘External I/O interfaces in sub-5nm GAA NS technology and STCO scaling options’, W.-C. Chen et al, VLSI 2021

 - Want to know more about imec's presence at 2021 VLSI?
 Check out our program.

-Naoto Horiguchi is a director of the logic CMOS scaling program in imec, Leuven, Belgium.
-He started his carrier in semiconductor device R&D in Fujitsu Laboratories Ltd. in 1992.
-In 1992-1999, he was engaged in device development by using semiconductor nanostructures in Fujitsu laboratories Ltd. and University of California, Santa Barbara.
-In 2000 to 2006, he was engaged in 90-45nm CMOS technology development in Fujitsu Ltd. as a lead integration engineer.
-From 2006, he is with imec, Leuven, Belgium, where he is engaged in advanced CMOS device R&D together with worldwide industrial partners, universities and research institutes.
-His current focus is CMOS device scaling down to 2nm technology node and beyond.
+Naoto Horiguchi is a director of the logic CMOS scaling program in imec, in Leuven, Belgium.
+He started his carrier in semiconductor device R&D at Fujitsu Laboratories Ltd. in 1992.
+From 1992 to 1999, he was engaged in device development using semiconductor nanostructures in Fujitsu Laboratories Ltd. and the University of California, Santa Barbara.
+From 2000 to 2006, he was involved in 90-45nm CMOS technology development in Fujitsu Ltd. as a lead integration engineer.
+Since 2006, he has been with imec, where he is engaged in advanced CMOS device R&D together with worldwide industrial partners, universities, and research institutes.
+His current focus is CMOS device scaling down to 1nm technology node and beyond.